-

 Vision: Our vision is a world where young people lead the way in creating positive change – where creativity, empathy, and action come together to support every child’s right to a safe, healthy, and hopeful future.

-• Our upcoming concert (September 28, 2025) marks the 5th We Have One World event - proudly continuing our tradition of children helping children through music.
+Our recent concert (September 28, 2025) marked the 5th We Have One World event - proudly continuing our tradition of children helping children through music.

 About the Charity

-• We’re always excited to welcome new young talent!
-If you’re a musician interested in performing at one of our charity events, please complete our application form.
+We’re always excited to welcome new young talent!
+If you’re a musician interested in performing at one of our charity events, be sure to follow us on social media.
+We’ll announce details of the 2026 concert there, along with links to the application form and participation guidelines.

-• To be eligible, the young musician must be Grade 6 or above in their primary instrument and available to perform on 6pm Sunday, 28th September at Kings Place, London.
+To be eligible, the young musician must be Grade 6 or above in their primary instrument.

 Applicants must meet the following eligibility criteria to be considered for participation in the We Have One World Charity Concert: